 Gretchen Ashba Curtis was born in Hardin County, but grew up in Toledo, Ohio.
-She graduated from Toledo Hospital School of Nursing in
+She graduated from Toledo Hospital School of Nursing in were married January 23,1944.

-1943.
-She was nurse manager of the Obstetrical Department at Ohio State University.
-Gretchen and J.C.
-Curtis were married January 23,1944.
 After their return to Kenton, Mrs. Curtis was active in the daily operation of the Curtis Animal Hospital.
 Later, she became nurse manager of the Medical Unit of Hardin Memorial Hospital where she served 7 years.
 Mrs. Curtis was also active in the community, serving the Red Cross in nurse recruitment for 10 years.
 She also worked with girl and boy scouts.
 She served the First United Methodist Church as president of the United Methodist Women, program chairman and circle leader.